Skip to main content

 DAY 2:

-At around 8 am this morning, the Roger Revelle has officially set sail!
-With this event, the science team and crew have been hard at work in preparing and maintaining the instruments needed for this expedition.
+At around 8 am this morning, the RV Roger Revelle has officially set sail!
+With this event, the science team and crew have been hard at work in preparing, maintaining and securing the instruments needed for this expedition.

 Following the next couple days, the science team will continue to journey toward Bush Hill, and on the way perform CTD profiles at points of interest.
 These points have in part been determine by using satellite data, providing a visual on “eddies” which are currents of water rotating either in a clockwise or counterclockwise fashion.
 If clockwise, the eddy will create a vertical downwelling occurrence, which increases the sea surface in that area.
 If counterclockwise, the eddy creates a vertical upwelling occurrs, which decreases the sea surface height.
 This can clearly be seen with the warmer colors displaying higher surfaces with current arrows showing clockwise rotation, and cooler colors displaying lower surfaces and current arrows flowing counterclockwise.
-The photo on the left displays a visual of yesterday’s eddies along with the expedition route, and the photo on the right displays today’s eddy update.
+The photo on the left displays a visual of yesterday’s eddies along with the expedition route and planned locations for CTD profiles through the small eddy, and the photo on the right displays today’s eddy update.

 DAY 1: